-Canadian Natural’s goal has always been to run our business and run it well, executing on our projects and creating value for our shareholders.
-That is what we have focused on for the past twenty years, and it is what we continue to focus on.
+Canadian Natural’s goal is to run our business and run it well, executing on our projects and creating value for our shareholders.
+This has been our focus for the past twenty-five years, and it is what we continue to focus on going forward.
 Our asset base is strong and balanced.
 We have crude oil and natural gas conventional operations in domestic and international basins, along with a world class oil sands mining operation.

-We have the largest proved plus probable reserve base of our peer group with greater than 7.8 billion barrels of oil equivalent.
-As we transition to a longer life, low decline asset base, our strong experienced team remains focused on continuing to deliver on our proven and effective strategy.
+We have the largest proved plus probable reserve base of our Canadian peer group with approximately 7.99 billion barrels of oil equivalent and the largest proven reserve base among our North American peer group.
+Our current operations and production base support our transition to a longer life, low decline asset base and our strong experienced team remains focused on continuing to deliver on our proven and effective strategy.
 This, combined with our strong balance sheet, will allow us to withstand future commodity price volatility, while we increase our capacity to generate free cash flow and maximize shareholder value.

-In 2012 our Board of Directors sanctioned the Redwater Upgrader/Refinery project, an exciting new facet in our diverse portfolio.
+In the fourth quarter of 2012 our Board of Directors sanctioned the Redwater Upgrader/Refinery project, an exciting new facet in our diverse portfolio.
 Combining our strengths with the expertise of Northwest Upgrading Inc., we have formed a partnership which targets a competitive return on capital.
 The project targets to add 50,000 barrels of bitumen conversion capacity to the market, further contributing to improved heavy crude oil pricing.

 Canadian Natural realized first synthetic crude oil (SCO) at the Horizon Oil Sands on February 28, 2009.
 Shortly afterwards on March 18, 2009, Canadian Natural had its first shipment of SCO into the sales pipeline.
 Today we are marketing our current production of SCO in all traditional SCO markets and refineries.
 In Q4/09, we are targeting for reliable and consistent production at design capacity of 110,000 bbl/d at Horizon.

-Finally, Baobab production in Offshore Côte d’Ivoire has been restored to approximately 11,000 bbl/d net to Canadian Natural after completing a drilling program in Q1/09.
+Baobab production in Offshore Côte d’Ivoire was restored to approximately 11,000 bbl/d net to Canadian Natural after completing a drilling program in Q1/09.

 Oil sands mining construction of the Horizon Project began in 2005 with the first phase completed in early 2009.
 We plan to expand production of this world-class asset base with a target synthetic crude oil rate of 500,000 bbl/d.